WGLab/PennCNV/docs/articles/affy.md

 For a typical modern computer, the command should take several hours to process files generated from 1000-2000 CEL files.
 A new tab-delimited file called gw6.lrr_baf.txt will be generated that contains one SNP per line and one sample per two columns (LRR column and BAF column).

 If the user does not have sufficient number of CEL files for the above substep 1.1 and 1.3, then you can alternatively use the default canonical clustering file provided in the PennCNV-Affy package.
 Right now several files are provided: hapmap.genocluster for GW6 arrays, agre.genocluster for GW5 arrays, and affy500k.nsp.genocluster/affy500k.sty.genocluster for Mapping 500K arrays.
-The results won’t be optimal and are probably highly unreliable (the QC measures during PennCNV calling can give some clue on the signal-to-noise ratio of the resulting signal intensity files).
+The results won't be optimal and are probably highly unreliable (the QC measures during PennCNV calling can give some clue on the signal-to-noise ratio of the resulting signal intensity files).